Guild of All Souls

 The Guild of All Souls is an Anglican devotional society dedicated to prayer for faithful departed Christians.
 As stated on its website, it is a "devotional society praying for the souls of the Faithful Departed, and teaching the Catholic doctrine of the Communion of Saints."

+The Charity Commission for England and Wales recorded the Guild's registration as charity number 240234 on 12 July 1965.
+It reported total funds of £901,949, total gross income of £31.69k and total expenditure of £44.33k.
+It received no income from government contracts or grants.

 Objectives

 The stated objectives of the guild are as follows: